PostgreSQL Length + 12 Examples

 Read: PostgreSQL Loop

-The NUMERIC type in Postgresql stores numbers with a lot of digits.
-Generally, we use the NUMERIC type for numbers that require accuracy like monetary amounts or quantities.
-The below statement describes the syntax of the NUMERIC type.
+The NUMERIC type in PostgreSQL stores numbers with a lot of digits.
+Generally, we use the NUMERIC type for numbers that require precision, such as monetary amounts or quantities.
+The statement below describes the syntax of the NUMERIC type.

 NUMERIC(precision, scale)

-Let’s suppose, in the below example the number 111.1234567890 has a precision of 13 and a scale of 10.
-The NUMERIC type generally maintains a value up to 131,072 digits before the decimal point 16,383 digits afterwards the decimal point.
+Let’s suppose, in the below example, the number 111.1234567890 has a precision of 13 and a scale of 10.
+The NUMERIC type generally maintains a value up to 131,072 digits before the decimal point, and 16,383 digits after the decimal point.
 Let’s check the example below.

 select scale(111.1234567890) as decimal_places;

-Let’s check the output of the above query.
+Let’s examine the output of the query above.

 array_length(anyarray, int);

 In the first query, it is a basic usage example for array_length().
 Another query is using array_length() with a multi-dimensional array.
-Let’s the queries now.
+Let’s look at the queries now.

 SELECT array_length(array[1,2,3,4,5,6,7,8,9,0], 1);